 Polarized lenses diminish glare from flat, reflective surfaces (like water) and also reduce eye fatigue.

-Anti-reflective coating is a popular add-on for lenses.
-AR (anti-reflective) coating can dramatically improve the look and comfort of your glasses by reducing distracting lens reflections that interfere with eye contact and make your lenses look thicker.
+Anti-reflective coating dramatically improve the look and comfort of your glasses by reducing distracting lens reflections that interfere with eye contact and make your lenses look thicker.
 AR-coated lenses also reduce glare and allow more light into your eyes for better night vision.

-- Bifocals: Traditional bifocals have only two ranges of vision near and far with a distance zone established in the upper portion of the lens, and the lower zone enabling near vision tasks such as reading located on the bottom half of the lens.
+Bifocals.
+Traditional bifocals have a clearly defined zone in the top half of the lens for distance vision and a zone for near vision in the bottom half of the lens.
 The zones are separated by a noticeable line.

-People who are passionate about certain sports and recreational activities often begin to see a need for specialized eyewear, with added features that provide extra protection or vision correction beyond what is found in an ordinary pair of eyeglasses or sunglasses.
+People who are passionate about certain sports and recreational activities will benefit from specialized eyewear with features that provide extra protection or vision correction beyond what is found in an ordinary pair of eyeglasses or sunglasses.

 Ski goggles come in several different lens tints, to increase your ability to see bumps and ice on the trail, depending on what the lighting conditions are at your favorite slopes.
 Many ski goggles are sized so they can be worn over regular eyeglasses.

 Shooting glasses for hunters or rifle and handgun enthusiasts need to be extra tough and scratch-resistant, as well as specially tinted to enhance contrast and clarity of vision in the outdoors.

 Protective eyewear is essential for sports such as baseball, where a hard-hit line drive can permanently damage an unprotected eye.

 Sports eyewear for teens and young athletes is especially important because a large percentage of sports-related eye injuries occur among teens and young children.